pratapladhani/mcs-labs/docs/DEVELOPMENT.md

 **Usage in Markdown:**

-For code with syntax highlighting:
+For code with syntax highlighting (explicitly specify language):
 ````markdown
 ```javascript
 function hello() {